Introduction to Physical Anthropology

 Grading options: A-F (default), P-NP, audit

 Presents physical anthropology and the study of human biological evolution in the context of modern genetics and primate behavior studies.
-Examines human fossil record, as well as the diversity and commonality of present and past populations of humankind.
+Examines bio-cultural variation, the human fossil record, adaptive significance, as well as the diversity and commonality of present and ancestral populations.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Outcome Assessment Strategies